You're Saying It Wrong IV: The Homophone Edition

 Told you it was bad.

-The joke is that mice supposedly like cheese (Cartoon ones do, anyway.
-Real ones seem to like peanut butter.), so the smell of the cheese on the cat’s breath would be like bait.
+The joke is that mice supposedly like cheese (at least, cartoon ones do), so the smell of the cheese on the cat’s breath would be like bait.
 But the bated in the phrase bated breath means something entirely different.

 Bated is short for abated, which means stopped, or interrupted.
 You may have heard a form of the word in a sentence like, “In spite of the presence of refugees, the artillery barrage went on unabated.”
 So if you’re waiting with bated breath, you’re holding your breath in anticipation.